Homee raises $15 million to connect property owners with service providers

 Homee’s network enables background-checked and vetted electricians, plumbers, HVAC technicians, and handymen to accept nearby repair or maintenance job requests for offices, homes, condos, and restaurants from their smartphones.
 A centralized operations team continually monitors provider ratings to ensure quality doesn’t suffer, and to lock in pricing no matter the time of day or location.

-Jobs come with a $1,000 quality guarantee and $2 million insurance coverage, and the Homee app features a built-in timer that tracks work down to the minute and automatically pauses if a service provider leaves for materials or a lunch break.
-Individual workers can book most jobs in under a minute on average from within Homee’s app while larger operations can track teams of crewmembers, and providers regardless of size receive payment within 72 hours.
+Jobs come with a $1,000 quality guarantee and $2 million insurance coverage.
+The Homee app features a built-in timer that tracks work down to the minute and automatically pauses if a service provider leaves for materials or a lunch break.
+Individual workers can book most jobs in under a minute on average from within Homee’s app, while larger operations can track teams of crewmembers.
+Providers regardless of size receive payment within 72 hours.

-In that respect, Homee offers something akin to gig-matching services like TaskRabbit, Keepe, Takl, Fiverr, not to mention tech giant Amazon’s Home Services.
-But despite competition in a roughly $3 trillion gig economy made up of 57 million people in the U.S. alone, investors like Forte Venture’s Tim Hawkins assert Homee’s focus on the property improvement market positions it well against its rivals.
-Already, Homee claims its clients include several of the “largest national single-family portfolio companies.”
+In that respect, Homee offers something akin to gig-matching services like TaskRabbit, Keepe, Takl, and Fiverr, not to mention tech giant Amazon’s Home Services.
+But despite competition in a roughly $3 trillion gig economy made up of 57 million people in the U.S. alone, investors like Forte Venture founder and managing partner Tim Hawkins assert that Homee’s focus on the property improvement market positions it well against its rivals.
+Already, Homee claims, its clients include several of the “largest national single-family portfolio companies.”

-“We are excited to lead the series B financing round and join the Homee team as the company continues to pursue rapid growth throughout the United States,” said Forte Ventures managing director Tom Hawkins, who plans to join Homee’s board of directors.
+“We are excited to lead the series B financing round and join the Homee team as the company continues to pursue rapid growth throughout the United States,” said Hawkins, who plans to join Homee’s board of directors.
 “Homee is one of the fastest-growing companies in the home services market and has achieved tremendous traction to date by successfully addressing key industry challenges.”